 Farm-to-table essentially means that the food on your table came directly from a local farm and was prepared using raw, whole ingredients cooked from scratch.
 Chefs who practice farm-to-table concepts rely on fresh ingredients, often preparing the food only a few feet away from where it was grown.
 This affects both the taste of each dish and the nutritional content available in the meal.
 For every day that passes after harvest, there is a decrease in the nutritional content and life force in the fruits and vegetables produced.

 We supply the Sunrise Ranch kitchen, first of all, from our own gardens and greenhouses, with our own grassfed beef and lamb and eggs from our own pasture-raised chickens.
 When we have a need for food that we cannot provide ourselves, we supply our needs from our neighbors in the valley, Eden Valley Institute, which is operated by the Seventh-Day Adventists.
-When we can’t supply our needs from in the valley, we look to local farmers here in Northern Colorado.
-For food that is not available from any of these sources, we look to non-local sources.
+When we can’t supply our needs from in the valley, we look to local farmers here in Northern Colorado and to non-local sources.

 We have been steadily increasing the proportion of food grown on Sunrise Ranch in the past decade.

 Can you taste the difference between a freshly harvested tomato that was nurtured by a loving gardener and one that has traveled many miles and has been sitting on a grocery store shelf for days and days?
 Imagine that difference in every meal you make and eat.